17 Types of Pet Turtles: Best Turtles to Have as Pets

 Commercial food, insects, krill, worms, live fish, vegetables, etc.

-The wood turtle got its name because of its sculpted shell which has brown and tan shades.
-The legs appear in yellow and red color.
-They are mostly found in Mexico and Costa Rica.
-There are four main subspecies of word turtles, however, the ornate wood turtle is the most common one as a pet.
+The wood turtle is named for its sculpted shell, featuring brown and tan shades.
+Its legs are yellow and red.
+These turtles are mostly found in Mexico and Costa Rica.
+There are four main subspecies of wood turtles.
+The ornate wood turtle is the most common pet.

-Wood turtles can get up to 9 inches in diameter.
-Males tend to be larger in size than females.
-Wood turtles have a distinctive brown and tan shades on their shell.
-Their shell also has a sculpted structure.
-The legs mainly appear in yellow and red color.
+Wood turtles can grow up to 9 inches in diameter.
+Males are typically larger than females.
+Their shells have distinctive brown and tan shades with a sculpted structure.
+Their legs are mainly yellow and red.

-The outdoor enclosure should have similar features to the indoor enclosure, however, it needs ample shade in one part of the enclosure.
-Always make sure that the water tub is not too deep as wood turtles may get drowned.
+Outdoor enclosures should have similar features.
+Ensure there is ample shade in part of the enclosure.
+Make sure the water tub is not too deep to prevent drowning.

-Wood turtles prefer meat-rich diet.
-It is a good idea to feed them cat food.
-However, also provide them green leafy vegetables 2 to 3 days a week.
-You can also add some fruits to the diet such as bananas, strawberries etc.
+Wood turtles prefer a meat-rich diet.
+Cat food is a good option.
+Also, provide green leafy vegetables 2 to 3 days a week.
+Include some fruits like bananas and strawberries in their diet.

-Wood turtles may get into hibernation during the winter season.
+Wood turtles may hibernate during the winter season.

 6. African Aquatic Sideneck Turtle: